apache/distributedlog/docs/design/main.rst

 Notifications
 ~~~~~~~~~~~~~

-Once the reader is caught up with the writer, it would turn itself into `‘notification’` mode.
+Once the reader is caught up with the writer, it would turn itself into `'notification'` mode.
 In this mode, it would wait notifications of new records
 by `long polling` reads (described above) and `notification` of state changes of log segments.
 The notification mechanism for state changes of log segments
 is provided by Metadata Store.
 Currently it is ZooKeeper watcher.
 The notifications are triggered when an inprogress log segment is completed or a new inprogress
 log segment is created.